 An important goal of the Hearts of Freedom Project is to create an awareness of Canada’s historical role in successful refugee settlement by recording, analyzing, and then presenting the Southeast Asia refugee experience throughout the country in a travelling museum exhibition.

-By December 2020, we will have interviewed 180 people across Canada – former refugees, sponsors, NGO staff, and government personnel in Halifax, Ottawa, Montreal, Toronto, Winnipeg, Edmonton, Calgary, and Vancouver.
+As of October 2021, we have interviewed 173 people across Canada – former refugees, sponsors, NGO staff, and government personnel in Halifax, Ottawa, Montreal, Toronto, Winnipeg, Edmonton, Calgary, and Vancouver.
 These interviews can be accessed through the Hearts of Freedom website.
-We will be drawing on the experiences of these 180 people in preparing this Travelling Exhibit.
+We will be drawing on the experiences of these 173 people in preparing this Travelling Exhibit.

 A voluntary HOF Museum Exhibit Committee that includes one of the researchers, advisors from Canadian Museum of Immigration at Pier 21 and Canadian Museum of History, and other volunteers will design three English and three French pop-up panels that tell the stories of Southeast Asian refugees.
 The panels will have QR codes, directing visitors to the HOF Digital Exhibit on the project’s website.
 The Digital Exhibit and website will provide more photos, displays, and detailed descriptions of the refugee history and experience; and allow participants to follow and navigate through specific stories and events.
 Both the Travelling and Digital Exhibits designs will be interactive, fun, and educational for visitors of all ages.

 The Travelling Exhibit will invite Southeast Asian communities, NGOs, governments, and others interested in refugee issues to come and celebrate the successful resettlement of refugees from Vietnam, Laos, and Cambodia, and their contributions to Canada.
 The HOF book, documentary film, and curriculum materials will form a part of the Travelling Exhibit.
-This wide sharing of stories and dissemination requires that we raise $40,000 to produce a professionally designed six-panel Travelling Exhibit, Digital Exhibit, and pay the costs to bring it to eight cities in Canada.
-We intend to begin on the designs in January 2021 and work on them over the following year and a half.
-The Travelling Exhibit will be ready to travel across Canada in the Fall of 2022.
+This wide sharing of stories and dissemination requires that we raise an additional $50,000 to produce a professionally designed six-panel Travelling Exhibit, Digital Exhibit, and pay the costs to bring it to eight cities in Canada.
+We intend to begin on the designs in January 2022 and work on them over the following year.
+The Travelling Exhibit will be ready to travel across Canada in January 2023.

 In summary, with further funding provided by you the donor, we will be able to put together a travelling museum exhibition in English and French which will be hosted in all of the Canadian cities in which we conducted interviews as well as other locations in Canada.